SDGforskning/sdg-strings/SDG13_query_action_WoS.md

     (
       (
-      "combat*" OR "prevent*" OR "stop*" OR "avoid* "OR "adapt*" OR "resilien*" OR "cope" OR "coping" OR "preparedness" OR "mitigat*" OR "early warning" OR "policy" OR "policies" OR "protect*"
+      "combat*" OR "prevent*" OR "stop*" OR "avoid* "OR "adapt*" OR "resilien*" OR "cope" OR "coping" OR "preparedness" OR "mitigat*" OR "early warnin$" OR "policy" OR "policies" OR "protect*"
       OR(("disaster$" OR "risk$") NEAR/3 ("plan*" OR "strateg*" OR "reduc*" OR "relief" OR "manag*" OR "medical response$")) OR
         (